ushacta/ushacta/README.md

 - 👀 I’m interested in learning new things in life
 - 🌱 I’m currently learning chef, splunk, linux commands etc
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach e whatsapp
+- 📫 How to reach me through whatsapp

 <!---
 ushacta/ushacta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.